 The Understanding Adolescence and Puberty program aids tweens and teens with intellectual disabilities going through puberty—answering questions about the changes affecting their bodies during this time of their life.

-This program is for now open to all girls and boys with intellectual disabilities.
+Now open to all youth with intellectual disabilities.

 Our curriculum “Understanding Adolescence and Puberty” is based on books by Terri Couwenhoven, M.S. (www.terricouwenhoven.com) who specializes in the design and implementation of sexuality programs and resources for people with intellectual disabilities and their parents who support them.
 We foster independence through activities that encourage curiosity and education in a safe environment.